 So, what makes this scale so significant that it’s still being talked about and used hundreds of years later?

 There’s the musical, historical, and religious importance mentioned above.
-But these frequencies are also said to have healing attributes.
+But these frequencies are best known for their healing attributes.

 - 396 Hz: the first is thought to help liberate us from feelings of guilt and fear, which is arguably one of the biggest obstacles we face in life.